AnjaliFartare/HackerNewsClient/README.md

 2. Navigate to this folder (`/HackerNewsClient`).
 3. Run the script: HackerNewsClientRun.ps1

-## powershell
+## Powershell
 ./HackerNewsClientRun.ps1

 ## Troubleshooting
 If you see a script execution error, run this in PowerShell as administrator:
 Run this command : Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

-Note: It should run ater the WEB API project. for that click on the link: https://github.com/AnjaliFartare/HackerNewsApi
+**Note**: It should run ater the WEB API project. for that click on the link: https://github.com/AnjaliFartare/HackerNewsApi